teededung/sui-svelte-wallet-kit/README.md

 # Sui Svelte Wallet Kit

+> Status: This package is under active development and is not production‑ready yet.
+APIs and behavior may change without notice.
+Use for experimentation and development only.

 A Svelte 5 wallet kit for the Sui blockchain.
 Ship wallet connection, multi‑account management, SuiNS names, SUI balance, transaction and message signing with simple components and typed utilities.

 ### Features